Spanish Maquis: History

 The so-called huidos (Spanish for "those who've fled" or "fugitives") originated in 1936 when many people fled from the Rebel (franquista) faction to the mountains after becoming isolated in places like Asturias, León, Galicia, Extremadura, and the province of Huelva.
-Those in Extremadura and Huelva were rapidly annihilated by Rebels, with only those in the North of the country managing to survive past the war.
+Rebels rapidly annihilated those in Extremadura and Huelva, with only those in the north of the country managing to survive past the war.

-The outbreak of World War II so soon after the civil war surprised a large part of the Spanish Republican exiles in France; many of them joined the French Resistance.
-By 1944, with the German forces in retreat, many of the guerrillas refocused their fight towards Spain.
+The outbreak of World War II so soon after the civil war was a surprise to Spanish Republican exiles in France; many of them joined the French Resistance.
+In 1944, when German forces retreated, many of the guerrillas returned to fight in Spain.
 Despite the failure of the invasion of the Val d'Arán that year, some columns continued to progress into the Spanish interior and to connect with the groups that had remained in the mountains since 1939.

 The apogee of guerrilla action was between 1945 and 1947.
-After this, the repression from the Franco government intensified, and one by one the groups were destroyed.
-Many of their members died or were incarcerated.
-Others escaped to France or Morocco.
+After this, Franco government repression intensified, destroying the groups one by one.
+Many members were killed or incarcerated, while others escaped to France or Morocco.
 In 1952, the last important contingents evacuated from Spain.
 After that, those who resisted in the forested and mountainous regions, refusing to choose either exile or surrender, fought only for their own survival.

 Beginnings

 The origins of the maquis in Spain lie with those who fled the advancing forces of Franco's Nationalists.
 The insecurity engendered by the repressive tactics of the Nationalist insurgency turned their political opponents—even many who were not politically active but simply known to sympathize with the republic—into fugitives.
 At first many hid in relatives' homes, but some sought refuge in the mountains.
 Their numbers were enhanced by deserters and by escapees from prisons and concentration camps.
-These constituted the nucleus of those who decided to keep fighting from the forests and mountains.
+These people constituted the nucleus of those who decided to keep fighting from the forests and mountains.

 The political character of the guerrillas was as varied as that of the Popular Front, containing communists, socialists, and anarchists.
-Despite the diverse ideologies, due to the organizational persistence of the Communist Party of Spain until 1948, the Communists dominated the other currents.
+Despite the diverse ideologies, due to the organizational persistence of the Communist Party of Spain (PCE) until 1948, the Communists dominated the other currents.